Best Halal Cakes in Singapore (2026)

 Which halal cake shops in Singapore are MUIS-certified?

-All eight on this list — Butter Studio, TwoBakeBoys, Pinch Bakehouse, Delcie's Desserts and Cakes, Sweetest Moments, All Things Delicious, Cat & the Fiddle, and Mdm Ling Bakery — carry MUIS halal certification (or its predecessor).
+All ten on this list — Butter Studio, TwoBakeBoys, Pinch Bakehouse, The French American Bakery, Delcie's Desserts and Cakes, Sweetest Moments, All Things Delicious, Good Bites, Cat & the Fiddle, and Mdm Ling Bakery — carry MUIS halal certification (or its predecessor).
 Cat & the Fiddle became MUIS-certified in November 2019; Delcie's has held certification since 2008.
 Always double-check on the day, since certifications need renewal and kitchens occasionally change suppliers.

 Where to order halal cake delivery in Singapore?